fbpx

 Stage 3 Lung Cancer Treatment Options

-Although stage 3 lung cancer is considered advanced, there are still many treatment options available to patients.
-Treatment options for stage 3 lung cancer include surgical procedures, multimodal treatment with different types of therapies, and clinical trials.
+Although stage 3 lung cancer is considered advanced, there are still many possible treatment options available to patients.
+Types of treatment for stage 3 lung cancer include surgical procedures, multimodal treatment with different types of therapies and clinical trials.

 Stage 3 Lung Cancer Therapies

-As stage 3 lung cancer is considered locally advanced, specialists often recommend therapies for initial treatment.
-There are various lung cancer therapies used to treat stage 3 lung cancer, such as chemotherapy, radiation therapy, immunotherapy and targeted therapy.
-Each of these forms of treatment is administered based on the patient’s status.
-Some patients are eligible for certain treatments, while others are not.
+Stage 3 lung cancer is considered locally advanced.
+Oncologists often recommend aggressive systemic therapies as the initial treatment option.
+There are various lung cancer therapies used for this stage of lung cancer, such as chemotherapy, immunotherapy, radiation and targeted therapy.
+Each treatment is administered based on the patient’s overall health status.
+Some people with lung cancer are eligible for certain treatments, while others are not.

-Most commonly, stage 3 lung cancer treatment starts with chemotherapy combined with radiation therapy, also known as chemoradiation or chemoradiotherapy.
+Most commonly, stage 3 lung cancer treatment starts with chemotherapy and radiation therapy, also known as chemoradiation or chemoradiotherapy.

-Chemotherapy uses drugs to attack cancer cells and stop them from growing or spreading to other organs, either by killing them or blocking them from reproducing.
-Chemotherapy is often combined with other modes of treatment like surgery or radiation.
+Chemotherapy treatment for lung cancer uses drugs to attack cancer cells and stop them from growing or spreading to other organs.
+This is done by killing them or blocking them from reproducing or replicating.
+Chemotherapy for stage 3 cancer is often combined with other modes of treatment like surgery or radiation.

-Immunotherapy boosts the compromised immune system and attacks cancer cells.
-The most common drugs used for immunotherapy are checkpoint inhibitors.
+Immunotherapy boosts the patient’s immune system to identify and attack cancer cells.
+The most commonly used immunotherapy drugs are called checkpoint inhibitors.
 Cancer cells often send signals that trick the immune system into thinking the cancer cells are healthy cells.

-Checkpoint inhibitors can detect these fake signals and alert the immune system, causing the body to naturally attack the cancer cells.
-Common checkpoint inhibitor immunotherapy drugs are ipilimumab (Yervoy®), pembrolizumab (Keytruda®), nivolumab (Opdivo®) and atezolizumab (Tecentriq®).
+Checkpoint inhibitors are designed to detect these fake signals and alert the immune system, causing the body to attack cancer cells.
+Common checkpoint inhibitor immunotherapy drugs include nivolumab (Opdivo®), ipilimumab (Yervoy®), pembrolizumab (Keytruda®), and atezolizumab (Tecentriq®).

-Targeted therapy is a common lung cancer treatment involving specialized drugs that target certain genes and proteins driving the growth and spread of lung cancer.
-Targeted therapies are typically small molecule drugs or monoclonal antibodies.
-This means the elements used to formulate targeted therapy drugs exist solely to kill or shrink diseased cells.
+Targeted therapy is a common type of lung cancer treatment involving specialized drugs that target certain genes and proteins driving the growth and spread of lung cancer.
+Targeted therapies are typically small-molecule drugs or monoclonal antibodies.
+This means the elements used to formulate targeted therapy drugs exist solely to kill cancer cells or shrink tumors.

 Stage 3 Lung Cancer Surgery

-For stage 3 lung cancer patients, surgery is not typically for the first option of treatment.
-Because the cancer has grown in size or spread to other parts of the body, surgery is often difficult and complex.
+For stage 3 lung cancer patients, surgery is not typically a first-line treatment option.
+Surgery is often difficult and complex due to the size of the cancer tumor or the spread of cancer outside the lung to other parts of the body.
 Lung cancer treatment is specialized for each patient, so there may be specific circumstances allowing for lung cancer surgery.

 The most common surgical approach for lung cancer is a lobectomy.
-During this procedure, the surgeon removes the lobe or lobes of the lung with the tumor.
-A lobectomy is only recommended for healthier patients with the ability to survive after surgery.
+During this procedure, the surgeon removes one or more of the lobes of the lung containing cancer tumors.
+A lobectomy is only recommended for healthier patients who can survive surgery and manage the recovery.

-Other lung cancer surgical options include sleeve resection, segmentectomy or wedge resection.
-These surgical options do not require the removal of a whole lung, or even an entire lobe – only the removal of small pieces (segments or wedges) of the lobe.
+Other surgical options include sleeve resection, segmentectomy or wedge resection.
+These surgeries do not require the removal of the entire lung or even an entire lobe – only the removal of small pieces (segments or wedges) of the lobe.

-These procedures are generally not an option for patients with stage 3 lung cancer or patients with underlying health issues.
-Stage 3 lung cancer usually means the cancer has spread and affected other parts of the body, worsening the patient’s condition.
-The patient is not healthy enough to withstand the surgery and its lasting effects, and the surgery will most likely not remove all the patient’s cancer.
+These procedures are generally better options for early-stage lung cancer than more advanced stage 3 lung cancer patients with possible underlying health issues.
+Stage 3 lung cancer usually means the cancer has spread to lymph nodes and other areas of the body – resulting in widespread advancement of the cancer.
+Patients with advanced stages of lung cancer are typically less likely to be healthy enough to withstand the surgery and its lasting effects, and the surgery will most likely not remove all the cancer.

 The last surgery for stage 3 lung cancer is a pneumonectomy.
-This removes the entire lung, which might be necessary in this stage.
-However, the patient’s health must be considered since they’ll only have one lung left.
+This removes the entire lung, which might be necessary at this stage of the disease.
+However, the patient’s health must be considered since they’ll only have one remaining lung.

 Stage 3 Lung Cancer Survival Rate

-Stage 3 lung cancer is on the brink of advanced stage lung cancer.
-The prognosis for stage 3 lung cancer is entirely dependent upon the subcategory (3A, 3B or 3C) the cancer has been categorized.
+Stage 3 lung cancer is on the brink of advanced-stage lung cancer.
+The prognosis for stage 3 lung cancer depends entirely on the subcategory (3A, 3B or 3C) of the cancer.
 During stage 3 lung cancer, the cancer can display varying characteristics, so much so that each subcategory has vastly different survival rates.

 The American Cancer Society relies on information from the Surveillance, Epidemiology, and End Results (SEER) database, maintained by the National Cancer Institute (NCI), to provide survival statistics for cancer patients.
 The SEER database analyzes 5-year survival rates for lung cancer patients in the United States.
 The database does not categorize the survival rates by the typical cancer stages but by how and where the cancer has spread.

 According to the American Cancer Society, if non-small cell lung cancer is confined to one lung (localized), the 5-year relative survival rate is 64%.
-However, if the cancer has spread to areas around the lung, the 5-year survival rate is 37%.
-If the cancer has spread to more distant parts of the body, the 5-year survival rate is 8%.
+However, if the cancer has spread to areas surrounding the lung, the 5-year survival rate is 37%.
+If the cancer has spread beyond the lung to more distant parts of the body, the 5-year survival rate is 8%.

 Frequently Asked Questions About Stage 3 Lung Cancer